hoangvvo/nextjs-mongodb-app/README.md

 - https://www.hoangvvo.com/blog/full-fledged-app-with-next-js-and-mongodb-part-2/

 *Note*: **Part 1** and **Part 2** are written without [next-connect](https://www.npmjs.com/package/next-connect) for middleware and method routing and only apply to commits before [db910c2](https://github.com/hoangvvo/nextjs-mongodb-app/tree/db910c259adb96494156b467834c65075ca90714).

+The project is designed to as simple as possible for the purpose of learning.
+Due to its simplicity, aspects such as security must be reconsidered before being pushed to production.

 ### Dependencies